 Anger itself isn't a problem — it's how you handle it.
 Consider the nature of anger, as well as how to manage anger and what to do when you're confronted by someone whose anger is out of control.

-Being angry isn't always a bad or negative thing.
-Being angry can motivate people to listen to your concerns.
+Being angry isn't always a bad thing.
+Being angry can help you share your concerns.
 It can prevent others from walking all over you.
-It can motivate you to get involved with causes that you care about.
+It can motivate you to do something positive.
 The key is managing your anger in a healthy way.

 - Expression.
 This is the act of conveying your anger.
 Expression ranges from a reasonable, rational discussion to a violent outburst.